sysml/minipython/minios/README.md

       disk = [ 'file:/root/workspace/mini-python/minios/minipython-volume.shfs,xvda,w']

-To create minipython-volume.shfs, in the scripts subdirectory run
+To create minipython-volume.shfs, in the scripts subdirectory run:

     ./mkwebfs /path/to/your/python/files pythonsrcs.shfs

 Get the signature of the file you want to run with: